Nature Journal

 Breeding habitat: Open areas, forest edges, and mountains near large lakes and rivers.
 Requires tall trees for nesting.

-Winter habitat: Coastal areas, large inland lakes or rivers
+Winter habitat: Coastal areas, large inland lakes or rivers with some ice-free water.

 Diet: Fish (staple); birds, especially waterfowl; mammals such as rabbits and muskrats; carrion; occasionally, turtles and shellfish.